JayBrown/Checksums/README.md

 ### Future
 * automatic digest verification: support for `.md5` digests
+* digest creation from directory contents: downgrade from SHA-512 to SHA-256
-* digest creation from directory contents: option for SFV will be primary to SHA-512
+* digest creation from directory contents: option for SFV will be primary over SHA
 * **mhash** integration via `py-mhash` (unsure)

 ## Installation